Fernando Torres: Personal life

-Torres' parents are José Torres and Flori Sanz.
-He has two older siblings: Israel (born 1977) and María Paz (born 1976).
-He married Olalla Domínguez Liste on 27 May 2009 in a private ceremony with just two witnesses at the local town hall in El Escorial, Madrid.
-The couple have two children, a daughter, Nora, born on 8 July 2009 at the Hospital La Rosaleda, in Santiago de Compostela, Galicia, and a son, Leo, born on 6 December 2010 at Liverpool Women's Hospital, with Torres missing the fixture against Aston Villa at Anfield.
+Torres's parents are José Torres and Flori Sanz.
+He married Olalla Domínguez Liste on 27 May 2009 in a private ceremony in El Escorial, Madrid.
+The couple has three children.

-In 2009, it was reported that Torres had amassed a personal fortune of £14 million.
-He features in the video for "Ya nada volverá a ser como antes" by Spanish pop rock group El Canto del Loco, whose singer, Dani Martín, shares a strong friendship with the footballer.
-He makes a cameo appearance in the 2005 comedy film Torrente 3: El protector.
+Torres featured in a video for "Ya nada volverá a ser como antes" by Spanish pop rock group El Canto del Loco, and the singer, Dani Martín, is friends with him.
 In 2009, he released an autobiography entitled Torres: El Niño: My Story.
-Torres is a keen admirer of the works of J. R. R. Tolkien and has a tattoo reading "Fernando" in Tengwar on his left forearm.
+Torres likes the works of J. R. R. Tolkien and has a tattoo of his name in Tengwar on his left forearm.

 In 2011, a stadium in Fuenlabrada was built in his honor.